Secure delivery without guesswork

 September

 The Blue Winged Olive is arguably the most important hatch for European chalk stream anglers.
 While the Green Drake grabs the headlines, the BWO provides consistent and technically demanding fly fishing from April through October across a far wider range of rivers.
-It is the hatch that teaches an angler to really observe fish behaviour, to tie perfect drag-free presentations, and to match a small fly precisely.

 Fishing tips